“You must do the thing you think you cannot do.” ~Eleanor Roosevelt

 Joy Zimmerman is a soulful singer-songwriter known for compelling vocals, inventive songs, and captivating performances.
 A traveling musician based in Kansas City, Joy is currently working on “To the Girl”, her sixth album of original music.
 Joy is a multi-instrumentalist whose eclectic music might be best described as folk rock with extra helpings of other favorite genres.

-Joy's songwriting awards include an American Songwriter Lyric Contest Honorable Mention and nine Walnut Valley Festival NewSong Showcase wins.
+Joy's songwriting awards include an American Songwriter Lyric Contest Honorable Mention and eight Walnut Valley Festival NewSong Showcase wins.
 She has recorded three albums in Nashville and two in Kansas City.

 More information available at joyzimmermanmusic.com